Razzle (musician): Death

 Andy McCoy and Mötley Crüe drummer Tommy Lee went looking for Neil and Razzle.
-They drove by the crash site and sadly saw Neil handcuffed and put into a police car.
-They were informed that Razzle had been taken to a hospital where he was pronounced dead.
+They drove by the crash site and saw Neil handcuffed and placed in a police car.
+They were informed that Razzle had been taken to a hospital, where he was pronounced dead.
 McCoy informed the band's manager Seppo Vesterinen, who then told the rest of the band.

-He was buried at Holy Cross Church in Binstead, on the Isle of Wight in 1984.
+He was buried at Holy Cross Church in Binstead on the Isle of Wight in 1984.

+Razzle's death was a turning point for Hanoi Rocks.
+The band fell apart shortly after.
+Razzle was replaced by ex-Clash drummer Terry Chimes, but things were not quite the same.
+Lead singer Michael Monroe gave the band notice early in 1985, and the group broke up in May after a farewell concert.

 Neil dedicated Theatre of Pain, Mötley Crüe's third studio album, to Razzle.
-In 2015 Neil admitted to Ultimate Classic Rock that he wrote a check for $2.5 million to the courts, so he only ever served 19 days of a 30-day sentence for the reckless death.
+In 2015, Neil admitted to Ultimate Classic Rock that he paid US$2.5 million to the courts, so he served only 19 days of a 30-day sentence for the reckless death.
+Neil's account of this event, which contradicts witness accounts, is documented in Mötley Crüe's collaborative autobiography The Dirt: Confessions of the World's Most Notorious Rock Band (2001).

+Despite his short career, Razzle left a lasting impact through his work with Hanoi Rocks—a band widely credited as a major influence on Guns N' Roses and other glam metal acts of the late '80s.

+Media portrayal

-Neil's account of this event, while contradictory to witnesses accounts, is documented in Mötley Crüe's 2001 autobiography The Dirt: Confessions of the World's Most Notorious Rock Band.
-Max Milner portrayed Razzle in the 2019 film adaptation.
+Max Milner portrayed Razzle in the 2019 film adaptation of Mötley Crüe’s autobiography.